mjmiller41/sushi-near-me/_places/nolbu-nolbu-new-york-flushing-ny.md

   name: "Nolbu Nolbu New York"
   type: Restaurant
   links: null
 description: "Understated outlet serving an array of Korean sushi rolls at the counter in a compact, basic space.
-Looking for sushi in Flushing, New York?
-Check out Nolbu ..."
+Nolbu Nolbu New York serves delicious sushi in Flushing, New York.
+Try fresh Japanese dishes for a great dining experience.
+Available for takeout, delivery, lunch, and dinner."
 place_id: ChIJCUVccC5gwokRSHsDxyhj_dE
 photos:
   - name: >-